Podcast: All the latest from the SCN family of Pittsburgh Steelers shows, Wednesday edition

 - and MUCH MORE!

-The Scho Bro Show: Is there a need to revamp the Steelers offensive line in 2023?
+The Scho Bro Show: Do the Steelers have an inside track at inside linebacker?

-Not too long ago, the thought was that the Steelers would need to revamp the entire offensive line in the 2023 offseason.
-Is that still the case?
+The Steelers have more inside linebackers who are set to be free agents than are returning for 2023 at this time.
+So how will the Steelers build the room for next season?
 This will be just one of the subjects that will be discussed on the Scho Bro Show. the brotherly love entry of the Steel Curtain Network’s family of podcasts.

 As always, it sure is a good time to get on the airwaves and discuss the black-and-gold.
 On this show, Dave and Big Bro Scho break down all things Steelers, still talk stats, and also answer questions from fans!